isomerpages/pa-cdcne/_programmes/Financial & Social Assistance/Wellness on Wheels.md

 <p>This initiative was brought to life through the invaluable partnership
-with Hao Ren Hao Shi and the generous donation from Geoscan Pte Ltd. Their contributions have been instrumental in making this year-long programme a reality, ensuring that essential health resources are readily accessible to our seniors.</p>
+with Hao Ren Hao Shi and the generous donation from Geoscan Pte Ltd. Their contributions have been instrumental in making this year-long programme successful, ensuring that essential health resources are readily accessible to our seniors.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/DP8_6046.jpg">